SALTYStakePool/yaap/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The following instructions will help you deploy the Plutus Playground to an AWS EC2 instance in your account where you can start tinkering.
+Estimated time to deploy is around half an hour.

 ### Prerequisites